Topics on this page

 Portions of the threat database are hosted on Trend Micro servers or stored locally as patterns.
-Deep Security Agents periodically download anti-malware patterns and updates to ensure protection against the latest threats.
+Agents periodically download anti-malware patterns and updates to ensure protection against the latest threats.

-A newly installed Deep Security Agent cannot provide anti-malware protection until it has contacted an update server to download anti-malware patterns and updates.
-Ensure that your Deep Security Agents can communicate with a Deep Security Relay or the Trend Micro Update Server after installation.
+A newly-installed agent cannot provide anti-malware protection until it has contacted an update server to download anti-malware patterns and updates.
+Ensure that your agents can communicate with a relay or the Trend Micro Update Server after installation.

 The Anti-Malware module eliminates threats while minimizing the impact on system performance.
 The Anti-Malware module can clean, delete, or quarantine malicious files.
 It can also terminate processes and delete other system objects that are associated with identified threats.

 To turn on and configure the Anti-Malware module, see Enable and configure Anti-Malware.

 The Anti-Malware module performs several types of scans.
 See also Select the types of scans to perform.